sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 to compute the absolute value of *w* inplace.
 Shape inference helps the runtime to manage the memory and therefore to be more efficient.

-ONNX package can compute in most of the case the output shape knowing the input shape for every standard operator.
+ONNX package can compute in most of the cases the output shape knowing the input shape for every standard operator.
 It cannot obviously do that for any custom operator outside of the official list.